PolymerLabs/arcs/shells/pipes-shell/README.md

 - solo
   - fetch manifest from [manifest-url] instead of the default
   - if omitted, use default manifest

+`pipes-shell/node/serve.sh log[=[0..2]] solo=[manifest-url] test`

+- log[=level]
+  - controls logging verbosity
+    - 0 no logging
+    - 1 logging from Particles only
+    - 2 logging form Particles and Shell
+  - if `level` is ommitted, it defaults to `log=2`
+  - if `log` is ommitted, it defaults to `log=0`

+- solo
+  - fetch manifest from [manifest-url] instead of the default
+  - if omitted, use default manifest

+- test
+  - test each ShellApi invocation at startup

 ## Glitch Support